AliusDieMorietur/audio-downloader/README.md

 # Audio Downloader
 Simple way to download audio from youtube.
-Based on pyQt5
+Based on pyQt5 and youtube_dl
 # Requirements
 * Python ^3
 # Usage